Shopify Vs. BigCommerce: Which eCommerce giant suits you the most?

 Shopify Payments is Shopify's in-house gateway that transfers money directly from customers to merchants.
 It includes fraud analysis and ensures fast, smooth, and secure transactions.
 Key advantages:

-• Instant setup and approval
+• Instant setup and approval.

-• Full integration with Shopify
+• Full integration with Shopify.

-• No hidden fees or extra transaction fees (when using Shopify Payments)
+• No hidden fees or extra transaction fees (when using Shopify Payments).

 Payment gateways on Shopify